Matlock (2024 TV series)

 Matlock is an American legal drama television series that premiered with a sneak peek on September 22, 2024, before its timeslot premiere on October 17 on CBS.
-The show was developed by Jennie Snyder Urman, and draws from the original Matlock TV series which starred Andy Griffith, but with a gender flipped lead character played by Kathy Bates and a vastly different premise overall.
+The show was developed by Jennie Snyder Urman, and while it shares a name with the Matlock TV series which starred Andy Griffith, it features a vastly different premise overall.
 In October 2024, the series was renewed for a second season which premiered on October 12, 2025.
+In January 2026, the series was renewed for a third season.

 Premise

-Wealthy retired lawyer Madeline Kingston returns to practice seeking justice for the death of her daughter Ellie in the opioid epidemic.
-Kingston gets a job under the persona of needy widow Madeline "Matty" Matlock, at the law firm she believes hid evidence that could have saved her daughter's life.
-To gain the firm's trust, she must first apply her intellect to help her colleagues with other challenging cases.
+Wealthy retired lawyer Madeline Kingston vows to get justice for the death of her daughter Ellie in the opioid epidemic.
+Using the persona of impoverished widow Madeline "Matty" Matlock, Kingston obtains a position at the law firm she believes hid evidence that could have saved her daughter's life.
+While using her formidable intellect and expertise of the law to assist the firm, she begins slowly digging her way to the truth.

 Within the universe of this series, the original Matlock series aired as it did in the real world, and Ellie's love of the series inspires Madeline's alias.